WebMaestroFr/wm-sass-compiler/README.md

   ```
   Configuration of the plugin is optional, but you should at least register your variables if you are using a CSS framework.

-- Set a SASS variable value
+- Set a Sass variable value
   ```php
   sass_set( $variable, $value );
   ```

-- Get a SASS variable value
+- Get a Sass variable value
   ```php
   sass_get( $variable );
   ```